The 13 Best Ways to Utilize Chili Peppers

 Maybe you were like me, more successful than you anticipated, and you can’t help wondering…

-There are of course many uses of peppers: you can dry them, freeze them, make chili powder, a chili stew, a hot sauce, chili jam, salsa, guacamole, and chili poppers.
-If you ended up with a lot of chili peppers, read this post to learn about 13 uses of hot peppers.
+There are many uses for peppers: you can dry them, freeze them, make chili powder, a chili stew, a hot sauce, chili jam, salsa, guacamole, and chili poppers.
+If you ended up with many chili peppers, read this post to learn about 13 uses of hot peppers.

-I’d say that you can cook anything using hot chili peppers but you can make fresh and cooked salsa, chili stew, soups, pulled pork, and many more.
+You can cook anything using hot chili peppers, but you can make fresh and cooked salsa, chili stew, soups, pulled pork, and many more.
 Read this post for more inspiration.

-Thus, this section is dedicated to exploring what you can do with your hot peppers!
+Thus, this section explores what you can do with your hot peppers!
+See the recent post specifically about what to do with extra hot peppers.

 1. Pickled chilies

-One of the first thing I like to do with hot peppers is to pickle them!
-It’s very easy to pickle vegetables and chilies are no exception.
-A pickled jalapeño on your tacos add a bit of extra hotness to it.
+One of the first things I like to do with hot peppers is to pickle them!
+It’s very easy to pickle vegetables, and chilies are no exception.
+A pickled jalapeño on your tacos adds a bit of extra hotness to it.
 I typically slice a bunch of chilies 1-2 cm thick and soak them in salted water (i.e., brine).
 Add whatever spices you like.

 For example, I’ve used coriander seeds and garlic.
-Make sure you put the seeds and garlic in the bottom of the jar!
+Ensure you put the seeds and garlic in the bottom of the jar!

 2. Dry your peppers

 Now, the second thing on the list of what to do with hot peppers is to dry them!
-Now, one awesome thing with dried peppers is that they will still have full of flavor!
-Furthermore, they can be stored for a long time and it’s not that hard to dry them.
+Now, one awesome thing with dried peppers is that they will still be flavorful!
+Furthermore, they can be stored for a long time, and it’s not hard to dry.

-I typically take a needle and thread, pull the thread through the pods, and hang it in the window.
+I typically take a needle and thread, pull it through the pods, and hang it in the window.
 You can also use your oven to dry the pods.
-Finally, you can, of course, use a food dehydrator (see here, for an overview).
+Finally, you can use a food dehydrator (see here, for an overview).

 3. Chili powder

-In this section, you are going to learn what we can do with dried chili peppers.
+In this section, you will learn what we can do with dried chili peppers.

 This is, of course, connected with drying your chilies.
-After you have dried your peppers you can make chili powder of some of them.
+After you have dried your peppers, you can make chili powder.
 Everything you need is probably right in your pantry!

 You can use it in your favorite chili, a delicious meatloaf, and pasta dishes.
 In fact, you can use it to warm your feet now when the winter is coming (see number 13).